 Used Aircraft Parts: Investigating one of the fastest-growing MRO segments

-Hughes said that parts companies like his are under increasing pressure to prove their environmental bona fides because of the industry-wide focus on achieving ambitious climate goals.
-VAS is accredited through the Aircraft Fleet Recycling Association (AFRA) and Hughes said that a focus on sustainability not only affects nearly every aspect of his company’s operations but is also very much a priority of customers.
+Hughes said that parts companies like his are under increasing pressure to prove their environmental credibility because of the industry-wide focus on achieving ambitious climate goals.

 RELATED ARTICLE: